ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

 Supplying a base mortality rate
 +++++++++++++++++++++++++++++++

-As discussed above, the ``base_mortality_rate`` method is the source for the ``'mortality_rate'`` value.
-Here we take in an index and build a ``pandas.Series`` that assigns each individual the mortality rate specified in the configuration.
+As discussed above, the source for the ``'mortality_rate'`` value is a LookupTable defined in component's configuration.

 .. literalinclude:: ../../../src/vivarium/examples/disease_model/mortality.py
-   :lines: 85, 98
+   :lines: 20-27

 In an actual simulation, we'd inform the base mortality rate with data specific to the age, sex, location, year (and potentially other demographic